adambard/learnxinyminutes-docs/scala.html.markdown

 // NB: Scala is quite lenient when it comes to dots and brackets - study the
 // rules separately.
 This helps write DSLs and APIs that read like English

 // Why doesn't `println` need any parameters here?
-Stay tuned for Functional Programming below!
+// Stay tuned for first-class functions in the Functional Programming section below!
 (5 to 1 by -1) foreach (println)

 // A while loop